 - 1. Thread the long rod into the base plate. - 2.
-Set both bottles into place as shown. - Drop the double hook bracket over the rod and hook onto the bottle. - 4.
-Attach the wing-nut to hold the bracket and tighten to hold the bottle to the plate. - 5.
+Set both bottles into place as shown. - Drop the double hook bracket over the rod and hook onto the bottles. - 4.
+Attach the wing-nut to the rod and tighten to hold the bottles to the plate. - 5.
 Attach the regulator with the vent down to the bracket. - 6.
 Attach the main hose from the regulator to the manifold fitting in the frame. - 7.
 Attach two short pigtail hoses to the regulator and bottles at the ACME fitting. - 8.
 Test all propane connections for leakage.